-Previous to the ADA Amendments Act, the courts EEOC had interpreted the phrase “substantially limits” to mean “significantly restricted”.
+Prior to the ADA Amendments Act, the courts and the EEOC had interpreted the phrase “substantially limits” to mean “significantly restricted”.
 The ADA Amendments Act overturned the relevant Supreme Court cases, declared that “significantly limited” is too strict a standard, and directed the EEOC to revise that portion of its regulations.
 In determining whether an individual’s impairment substantially limits a major life activity, the ADA Amendments Act also changed the law by stating that mitigating measures (such as the use of medications or assistive equipment) are not to be used in the determination, except for normal eyeglasses.
-Though the statute still lacks significant interpretation from the courts, this may mean, for example, that a diabetic worker whose otherwise-debilitating symptoms are controlled by insulin –- a mitigating measure -– would still be considered to have a disability.
+The EEOC’s regulations are consistent with the ADAAA.
+29 C.F.R. § 1630.2(j)(1)(vi).
+Thus someone who is able to walk, albeit with crutches, or someone whose diabetes or heart disease is managed with medication and diet would still be considered disabled.

-Though the ADA Amendments Act has been in effect only for a few months, the attorneys at Katz, Marshall & Banks, LLP are confident that the ADA Amendments Act has significantly enhanced the protection of the ADA and are enthusiastic about its potential to help a much larger group of employees who have suffered discrimination due to their disabilities than the ADA previously covered.
+The ADA Amendments Act has significantly enhanced the protection of the ADA and helps a much larger group of employees who have suffered discrimination due to their disabilities than the ADA previously covered.

 B. Who Is A Covered Employer Under The ADA?